rynxzyy/Rynn-UI/README.md

 - Categorized APIs for easy navigation
 - Includes real-time settings such as name, version, description, and creator
 - Supports image display in the UI for branding
-- Links to external resources such as source code and contact info
+- Links to external resources such as source code and contact infoo

 ## Live Demo